emleddin/research-scripts/LICHEM-tools/dir-setup/README.md

 It is *highly* recommended that you test this process with 1 individual frame of each to debug it before preparing multiple frames!

+### `cont-dfp.sh`
+This script will copy files from a partially optimized structure to continue the optimization.
+An example use is the job not finishing at the wallclock time.

 ## For QSM